It4innovations/HyperLoom/doc/source/extending.rst

 task is fired.
 It should return data object or ``nullptr`` when an error occurs.

 The following code defines ``main`` function for the modified worker.
-It is actually the same code as for the worker distributed with Loom except the registartion of our new task.
+It is actually the same code as for the worker distributed with HyperLoom except the registartion of our new task.
 Each task has to be registered under a symbol.
 Symbols for buildin tasks, data objects and resource requests starts with prefix `loom/`.
 To avoid name clashes, it is good practice to introduce new prefix, in